Ethel Barrymore: Popular culture

 In the romantic time travel film Somewhere in Time (1980), a photo of Barrymore wearing nun's habit from her 1928 play The Kingdom of God can be seen.
 Christopher Reeve plays a journalist rummaging through old theater albums at a large Michigan hotel.
 He uncovers the photos of Barrymore in the play and childhood photos of actresses Blanche Ring and Rose Stahl.

 In the musical film Singin' in the Rain (1952), Barrymore is held up as an example of a lofty actress when Gene Kelly mocks Debbie Reynolds in a squabble about what makes a serious actor.
 He repeats the humorous taunt when Reynolds jumps out of a giant cake as a show girl.

-Private life
+Personal life

 Winston Churchill was among Barrymore's many new friends in England.
-Churchill reportedly proposed to her in 1900; Barrymore mentions no such thing in her autobiography, though she includes a photograph of herself and Churchill on the lawn at Blenheim Palace in 1899.
-While touring in England at age 19, she had been rumored to be engaged to the Duke of Manchester, actor Gerald du Maurier, writer Richard Harding Davis and Churchill.
-Upon her engagement to Laurence Irving, son of Sir Henry Irving, an old friend of Mrs. John Drew, she cabled her father Maurice, who responded with a cable "Congratulations!"
-When she broke up with Irving, she cabled Maurice who wired back, "Congratulations!"
+Churchill proposed to her in 1900, and while Barrymore mentioned no such proposal in her autobiography, she included a photograph of herself and Churchill on the lawn at Blenheim Palace in 1899.
+While touring in England at age 19, she was rumored to be engaged to the Duke of Manchester, actor Gerald du Maurier, writer Richard Harding Davis and Churchill.
+She was engaged to Laurence Irving, son of Sir Henry Irving, but the couple did not marry.

-Ethel Barrymore married Russell Griswold Colt (1882–1960) on March 14, 1909.
-The couple had been introduced, according to Barrymore's autobiography, when Colt had strolled by the table where she was having lunch with her uncle, actor John (Uncle Jack) Drew, in Sherry's Restaurant in New York.
-A New York Times article of 1911, when Barrymore first took preliminary divorce measures against Colt, states that Colt had been introduced to Barrymore by her brother John Barrymore some years before while Colt was still a student at Yale.